yosinski/OpenSCAD-playground/README.md

 What's all this then?
 =======================

 These are just a few things I've made with [OpenSCAD](http://www.openscad.org/) and [SolidPython](https://github.com/SolidCode/SolidPython).
-So far:  just this tree.